jrroosevelt/VS2PCG/VS2PCG_glossary.md

 * If the cards are Equipment or Plot Twists both of you may ignore any team affiliation play restrictions on them.
 If a card would be put into a KO pile, it goes to its owner’s (your) KO pile.

 # Wounds (and Wound Counters)
 When a character becomes stunned, it gains a wound.
-If it has as many wounds as i
+If it has as many (or more) wounds as its health, it gets KO'd.
+Some card effects say to "wound a character."
+In this case put a wound counter on it, but it doesn't get stunned.

+Wound Counters interact with Vitality Counters in the same way that +1/+1 and -1/-1 counters work together.
+If a card has both Wound and Vi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0MTIyMjkzMCwxMTE0MDA3NDA1LC0xND
+eyJoaXN0b3J5IjpbLTE5MTI4OTA0MSwxMTE0MDA3NDA1LC0xND
 I4MjIzOTM3LDY4NzIxMjUxOCwtNTE5NjAxMjU4LC0xNDIwNDY4
 MzY3LDEyMjE5NTc3ODEsMTkzMTU1NzQ1NCwxMDQ5NTM2Nzg3LC
 0yOTY3MTY0NSwxNTM3NTk4MjE5LDE2NjQyMjUyOTUsMTQwOTI1